 No one spends more time planning their Thanksgiving Dinner than a restaurant owner.
 There are so many factors to consider and decisions to make that it becomes difficult to keep track of them all.
-One of the choices you will have to face is whether or not to serve alcoholic drinks during your Thanksgiving Day meal.
+One of the choices you will have to make is whether or not to serve alcoholic drinks during your Thanksgiving Day meal.
 This may seem like a simple yes or no question, but in reality there are a lot of variables to consider.
-When you take a look at them all it will help you decide whether or not alcoholic drinks are the ideal choice for you.
+Let's tale a look at them to help you decide whether or not alcoholic drinks are the ideal choice for you.

-It can never be said too many times that you have to consider your target market in every decision you make for your business.
+As with most other decisions you make for your business, you must consider your target market.
 You want to appeal to your clientele and not alienate them.
 If you are looking to attract families with young children then your choice will be different than if you are hoping to attract middle-aged adults.
-The same is true for your area.
+The same is true for your location.
 When you look at whether or not to offer Thanksgiving alcoholic drinks, you have to consider whether those whom you expect to attract to your restaurant will be the type to expect drinks with their meal, or whether serving drinks would bother them.

 Type of Establishment

-Obviously your own establishment will be a deciding factor.
+Obviously the type of establishment your own will be a deciding factor.
 Do you have a bar on-site?
-If so, then people will expect drinks when they walk in.
-At the very least they will expect that you are serving them to others.
+If so, then people will expect drinks when they walk in, if not for themselves then for others.
 If you do not have a bar, then it may not occur to your customers to order an alcoholic drink with their dinner.
-The style of your restaurant plays a large role in what you can offer, or not offer, to your customers.
+The type of restaurant plays a large role in what you can offer, or not offer, your customers.
 Customers of upscale restaurants will expect to be provided with a wine selection with dinner, while customers of informal, family-style restaurants will not.

 Finally, you have to consider whether or not you have your legal bases covered.
 Do you have a license to serve drinks?
 Are you legally allowed?
 Will it be a problem to acquire the correct licensing?
 All of this is something you want to consider well before you make your decision.
 Serving drinks illegally is not only morally wrong, it can be quite costly and even close down your business.